TheDoverBoys/tdb_othertools/README.md

 ### tex_SsambaFestival_gsb.py
 parser for gsb texture files, used in the obscure pc-based arcade game ssamba festival, for use on noesis
 place on plugins\python folder to load

+### xor.py
+script for putting files through a xor key
+alternatively you can change line 17 so that it opens "sys.argv[2]" instead of a predetermined file